1990–91 FA Cup: Second round proper

-The second round of games were played either over the weekend 7–8 December 1990, with replays being played on 11–12 December; or they were played in the midweek, from 10–12 December, with replays being played on 17 December.
+The second round of games were played either over the weekend 7–8 December 1990, with replays being played on 11–12 December; or they were played in the midweek, from 10 to 12 December, with replays being played on 17 December.
+Whitley Bay, from the Northern Premier League First Division at Step 7 of English football, was the lowest-ranked team in the round.

 Third round proper

 Teams from the Football League First and Second Division entered in this round.
 The third round of games in the FA Cup were played over the weekend 5–7 January 1991, with replays being played on 8, 9, 16, 21 and 28 January.
-Of the three non-league sides remaining in the competition, Woking defeated Second Division opponents West Bromwich Albion 4–2.
+The lowest-ranked team in the draw, Woking from the Isthmian League Premier Division at Step 6, defeated Second Division opponents West Bromwich Albion 4–2 at The Hawthorns.